akboada/frontend-nanodegree-mobile-portfolio/README.md

 * Created pizzasDiv variable outside of the pizza generator loop, so the DOM is only accessed once

 *  Reduced number of pizzas generated

+* Changed updatePosition() function so that items[i].style to utilize the 'transform' property instead of the 'left' property, to avoid triggering a relayout

+* Created a seperate for loop for calcuting phase values